List of vice-chancellors of the University of Oxford

 Henry Liddell, appointed Vice-Chancellor in 1870.

+Benjamin Jowett, appointed Vice-Chancellor in 1882.

 John Hood, appointed Vice-Chancellor in 2004.

 The vice-chancellor of the University of Oxford is the chief executive and leader of the University of Oxford.
 The following people have been vice-chancellors of the University of Oxford (formally known as The Right Worshipful the Vice-Chancellor):